Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Discussion

 \section{Discussion}

-Remarkably, the median active forces for the two species, as derived from the logistic regression, match almost perfectly, $f\sim \SI{1.0}{\nano\newton/\micro\meter}$, even though \olutea and \kanimale are currently associated to different genera.
-The logistic regression gives a good estimate for the whole population, and the distribution derived from of individual profile fits is centered around this median.
-This similarity indicates a potential homology of the gliding apparati between the two species.
+Remarkably, the median active forces for the two species match almost perfectly.
+The logistic regression gives a good estimate for the population average, and the distributions derived from individual profile fits are centered around this median.
+The similarity between the two species indicates a potential homology of their gliding apparati.